crespohector/welcome-to-mod-7/README.md

 * Projects that the student has already done before in previous modules.

 ## Using External Packages (NPM / PIP)
-**Please Note: Any external packages implemented without your PM's approval is a risk of having to refactor your code**
+**Please Note: Any external packages implemented without your Project Manager's approval is a risk of having to refactor your code**

 * Any package *(outside curriculum)* needs to be approved by your **Project Manager**
 * CSS frameworks *(Tailwind, Bootstrap, MaterialUI, etc.)* are **not allowed**
 * No Copying and Pasting CSS code

 *Any questions related to third-party API's (AWS, Google Maps, Socket.io, NPM Packages, etc.) that are outside of curriculum is the student's responsibility to debug.
-TA's may offer advice/guidance but are not expected to help debug.*
+IA's may offer advice/guidance but are not expected to help debug.*

 > Please note: Each Module has their own set of regulations that is specific to its own.
 NPM packages may have been approved in previous Modules, however some may not be approved in Mod 7.